top

 Are you called specifically to help a foster child for adoption in Arkansas?
 If that’s the case, your path maya already be clear.
 But if infant adoption appeals to you, there’s no better agency to have on your team than American Adoptions.

 For nearly three decades, we’ve helped over 13,000 families successfully adopt, and we have a 96% success rate, which ranks us among the leaders in the industry.
 We also offer 12x more promotion and marketing than competing agencies.
-That means you’ll enjoy shorter wait times (between 9-12 months) when partnering with American Adoptions.
+That means you’ll enjoy shorter wait times (an average of 12 months) when partnering with American Adoptions.

 Our staff is made up of fully licensed social workers, many of whom are adoptees, adoptive parents, and birth mothers themselves.
 They’ve been in your position, and they know what you’re dealing with.
 They are committed to helping you have the most satisfying and pleasant adoption experience possible.